sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 ### Hoogle integration

-Vim uses `K` (upper case k) to lookup a keyword under the cursor, so we can leverage that and just define the right `keywordprg`:
+Vim uses `K` (upper case k) to look up a keyword under the cursor, so we can leverage that and just define the right `keywordprg`:

 ```vim